customerio/customerio-reactnative/README.md

 Thanks for taking an interest in our project!
 We welcome your contributions.
 Check out [our development instructions](docs/dev-notes/DEVELOPMENT.md) to get your environment set up and start contributing.

+> **Note:**
-> **Note**: We value an open, welcoming, diverse, inclusive, and healthy community for this project.
+> We value an open, welcoming, diverse, inclusive, and healthy community for this project.
 We expect all  contributors to follow our [code of conduct](https://github.com/customerio/mobile/blob/docs/dev-env/CODE_OF_CONDUCT.md).

 # License